 Since the beginning of recorded history, around 3600 BC, over 14.500 major wars have killed close to four billion people.

 During the 20th century, one of the most violent periods in human history, an estimated 191 million people lost their lives directly or indirectly as a result of armed conflict, and well over half of them were civilians.
 In 2000, about 310 000 people died as a direct result of conflict-related injuries – the majority of them in the poorer parts of the world. (source)

 In 2008, an estimated 64.000 were killed as a result of armed conflict.
 Only about 10% of all violent deaths occur during armed conflicts.

 It’s estimated that around 170 million people were killed in the world’s many genocides.

 The Crusades went on for more than a century and resulted in the killing of a million people, equivalent as a proportion of the world’s population at the time to the Nazi holocaust.
 The Inquisition killed 10,000 people over six centuries.
 Christians killed between 60,000 and 100,000 accused witches in the European witch-hunts that lasted for over 3 centuries.
 Perhaps twenty million were killed (not counting unintentional epidemics) by the European settlement of the Americas.

-Lynching cost the lives of thousands of African Americans:
+Lynching cost the lives of approximately 3.500 African Americans: